THC POLICIES FOR A SAFER MONTANA

 Control Revenue Allocation

-100% of the 20% THC tax will be directed toward prevention, treatment, law enforcement and the general fund.
+100% of the 20% THC tax will be directed toward prevention, treatment, law enforcement, Cannabis Control Division, and the state general fund.

 Restrict Advertising